|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

-Paul, age 22, had been always been dependent on his parents, emotionally, financially, and socially.
-In his developing years, Paul had found it difficult to connect to other children and as such, he had very little friends to play with in the neighborhood.
+Paul, age 22, had always been dependent on his parents, emotionally, financially, and socially.
+In his developing years, Paul had found it difficult to connect to other children and as such, he had very few friends to play with in the neighborhood.
 Lacking this social stimulation, Paul had become increasingly reclusive and physically sensitive.

 The day that Paul fell down the stairs in his parents' home, he expressed a great deal of pain, although there were no broken bones or strained muscles.
-Paul, who had become reliant on his parents and thought himself utterly defenseless was using the pain to extract affection and comfort from his mother and father who had asked him to leave two weeks before.
+Paul, who had become reliant on his parents and thought himself utterly defenseless, was using the pain to extract affection and comfort from his mother and father who had asked him to leave two weeks before.

 Think of your Paul.
 Is his or her personality affecting the way in which he or she experiences pain?